AriFordsham/GHCWiki/status/october06.md

 - Andy Gill implemented the **Haskell Program Coverage** option (**-fhpc**) for GHC, which succesfully bootstrapped GHC.
 It turns out that the GHC testsuite gives remarkably good coverage over GHC already.

-Forthcoming excitements:
+We also work on the following features that isn't yet in GHC HEAD but finally should go there and then become a part of GHC 6.8:

+- Roman Leshchinskiy has been hard at work developing libraries that support **data-parallel computation** in GHC.
+It's not quite ready for public consumption, but you can peek at what is going on by looking at the Haskell Wiki: [ http://haskell.org/haskellwiki/GHC/Data_Parallel_Haskell](http://haskell.org/haskellwiki/GHC/Data_Parallel_Haskell)  Background material here: [ http://www.cse.unsw.edu.au/\~chak/papers/CKLP01.html](http://www.cse.unsw.edu.au/~chak/papers/CKLP01.html)

+- We hope to release a first iteration of our **data-parallel extensions** before Christmas.

+- At the moment GHC's **garbage collector** is single-threaded, even when GHC is running on a multiprocessor.
+Roshan James spent the summer at Microsoft on an internship, implementing a multi-threaded GC.
+We need to do a bit more work, but with a bit of luck we'll push a parallel garbage collector into the HEAD before Christmas.

 - Simon PJ is determined to finally implement **implication constraints**, which are the key to fixing the interaction between GADTs and type classes.
 GHC's users have been very polite about this collection of bugs, but they should really be fixed.
 Implication constraints are described by Martin Sulzmann: [ http://www.comp.nus.edu.sg/\~sulzmann/publications/tr-eadt.ps.gz](http://www.comp.nus.edu.sg/~sulzmann/publications/tr-eadt.ps.gz).

-- We hope to release a first iteration of our **data-parallel extensions** before Christmas.

 - Once the last bits of *indexed data types* are done, Manuel will be tackling **indexed type synonyms** (aka type functions), which are considerably tricker, at least so far as type inference is concerned.

-Simon Peyton Jones & Simon Marlow, October 2006
+Simon, Simon & sons, October 2006 :)